awslabs/aws-fluent-plugin-kinesis/README.md

 If using td-agent v4 or lower, use td-agent-gem
     $ td-agent-gem install fluent-plugin-kinesis

+If using fluent-package v5 or higher, use fluent-gem
+    $ fluent-gem install fluent-plugin-kinesis

 ## Requirements

 | fluent-plugin-kinesis | fluentd    | ruby     |